Flash Fiction, the Shortest Stories in Creative Writing

 - Every Day Fiction

 Accepts stories under 1000 words for its online magazine.
 Also prints an annual anthology.
-(Temporarily CLOSED to submissions while they implement some improvements.)

 - SmokeLong Quarterly